paul-thebaud/v-phone-input/README.md

 ## Demo

-You can try the VPhoneInput with major options configuration on the [GitHub pages demo](https://paul-thebaud.github.io/v-phone-input/).
+You can try the VPhoneInput with many options and plugin registration code generation on the [GitHub pages demo](https://paul-thebaud.github.io/v-phone-input/).

-On the demo, you'll be able to try out the field option and generate your plugin registration options.

 ## TL;DR